Addiction Recovery: Overcoming Your Alcohol or Drug Problem

 • Resolving relationship issues with family and loved ones.

-Aftercare encompasses several services that can continue or begin after a formal treatment program, including:9,10
+Aftercare encompasses services that continue or begin after a treatment program, including:9,10

 • Life skills education.